18vishaka/SAMSUNG-PD-TRAINING-/README.md

 ```

 The 'iverilog' command utilizes the simulated gate-level netlist and the same testbench for post-synthesis simulation.
 Running './a.out' generates a VCD format file corresponding to the netlist, which can be viewed using 'gtkwave'.
-The post-simulaation output is as follows:
+The post-simulaation output is as follows: <br>
 <img  width="1085" alt="lab13_14" src="https://github.com/18vishaka/SAMSUNG-PD-TRAINING-/blob/master/day13/lab13_14.png"><br>
 Thus the exact match between the post-synthesis and pre-synthesis outputs verifies the logical correctness of the design.

-**Synthesis of 8:1 Multiplexer using DC shell:**
+**Synthesis of 8:1 Multiplexer using DC shell:** <br>
 The following are the sequence of steps:
 ```ruby
 set target_library <path_of_the_target_library>